-Look out for unnatural colours and patterns that are perfectly symmetrical.
-Malachite and Turquoise are 2 crystals that have sometimes been created out of plastic - you’ll see that their patterns are too precise.
+Look out for unnatural colours (such as the dyed Quartz above) or patterns that are perfectly symmetrical.
+Malachite and Turquoise are two crystals that have sometimes been created out of plastic - you’ll see that their patterns are too precise.
 Mother Nature isn’t known for growing crystals that are all the same shape and size, with perfectly identical patterns.

 If a crystal looks too good to be true, it probably is.
 If it is ridiculously cheap, ask yourself why are they are selling them at that price.
 If you have a Quartz crystal is it cold or warm?
 Real Quartz should still be cool to the touch even on a really hot day.
 Calcite crystals should feel waxy.